The-Marcy-Lab-School/problem-set-4_1/short-response.md

       console.log(x);
       ```

 7. What does the following code log?
-Why?
+Explain the difference, if any, between this output and that of problem 6.
       ```javascript
       function func() {
         x = 1;